gdsfactory/gdsfactory/README.md

   - tests:
 - gdsdiff: hash geometry and show differences by displaying boolean operations in klayout
 - klayout: klayout generic tech layers and klive macro

-# Related repos

 - notebooks: jupyter-notebooks for training
-- gdslib: separate repo where we store the component outputs.
-Tests ensure the geometric hash of the GDS does not change with the ones locked in the [library](https://github.com/gdslib/gdslib)
-  - `component.nst`: netlist
-  - `component.dat`: FDTD sparameter data
-  - `component.ice`: interconnect
-  - `component.md`: report
-  - `component.ports`: csv with port information
-  - `component.json`: JSON file with component properties
-  - `component.gds`: GDS

 # `pf` Photonic factory command line interface